 On a final note, it should go without saying, but just so I'm perfectly clear, it is never okay to take credit for someone else's words.
 It doesn't matter if you've been sick and have a scary deadline or if your roommate bought a paper off the internet and turned it in with no consequences or if you don't get an A in this class, you'll lose your scholarship-if you deliberately take credit for someone else's work, you're effectively stealing and could lose much more than your scholarship.
-Not only could fail the assignment, fail the class, or even get kicked out of school, you will most definitely lose your dignity.
-(Cue Whitney Houston song "The Greatest Love of All.)
+Not only could you fail the assignment, fail the class, or even get kicked out of school, you will most definitely lose your dignity.
+(Cue Whitney Houston song "The Greatest Love of All" and listen for the line "They can't take away my dignity!")
+Don't give away your dignity!

 And now that there are many kinds of plagiarism-checking software readily available (like TurnItIn that's used at BYU), it's extremely likely that you will get caught.
 Resolve now to never fall into the temptation to turn in someone else's work.
 If you get caught doing so in the workplace, you'll most likely lose your job.
 And you'll also lose your credibility and respect.
 And don't forget that you could also get into trouble with the author you took from.